OpportunityInsights/Atlas-Chat/README.md

 ### File Structure of Repository

+- `flowchart.jpeg`: Used in the README
+- `structure.jpeg`: Used in the README
-In the base directory, `flowchart.jpeg`, `structure.jpeg`, and `README.md` are all files that help explain the code.
-The `setup.py` file contains the code that was used to construct the database.
-The `.gitignore` file prevents sensitive files from uploading to GitHub.
-The `Flask` folder contains the application itself, including the files for the front end, Flask backend, and database.
-When running the program, the whole `Flask` folder is part of the execution.
-Inside the `Flask` folder, there are loose files and other directories.
+- `README.md`: A file that helps explain the code
+- `setup.py`: Contains the code that was used to construct the database
+- `.gitignore`: Prevents sensitive files from uploading to GitHub.
+- `Flask`: Contains the application itself, including the files for the front end, Flask backend, and database.
+When running the program, the whole `Flask` folder is part of the execution

-First, the loose files. `.env` and `atlas-chat-gcloud-key.json` store the OpenAI API key and the Google Cloud service account key respectively. `countycode-countyname.csv` stores a table converting county codes to county names. `states.csv` stores a table converting state names to state IDs. `merged_data.csv` is populated anew each time the server makes a map, and there is no need to understand or monitor its contents. `requirements.txt` lists the Python packages that need to be installed to run the Flask server.
-The server code itself is within `main.py`.

-Second, the folders. `static` and `templates` store the website code (the HTML, CSS, JS, and images that `main.py` gives to the user's computer when it loads the page).
-The `map_data` folder contains files with information about the outlines of US counties and census tracts.
-These are used when constructing maps.
-The `headers` folder contains CSV sheets, each with only one row.
-This row contains the header names for all the columns in that sheet. `data_columns` contains the data itself.
-Each column from the original data was turned into its own sheet named with the number of the sheet the data came from and then the variable name. `header_description` contains files with descriptions for each variable.
-There are only four files (fewer files than there are sheets) since many of the sheets have the same variables, just for different geographical levels. `label_col_names` holds the names of the label columns for each sheet.
-Examples of label columns are state ID, state name, county name, and county ID. `descriptions_units` contains with each variable name and its description.
+    - `.env`: Stores the OpenAI API key
+    - `atlas-chat-gcloud-key.json`: Stores the Google Cloud service account key
+    - `countycode-countyname.csv`: Stores a table converting county codes to county names
+    - `states.csv`: Stores a table converting state names to state IDs
+    - `merged_data.csv`: Populated anew each time the server makes a map.
+There is no need to know what is in this file
+    - `requirements.txt`: Lists the Python packages that need to be installed to run the Flask server
+    - `main.py`: Contains the server code
+    - `static`: Stores the CSS, JS, and images that `main.py` gives to the user's computer when it loads the page
+    - `templates`: Stores the HTML that `main.py` gives to the user's computer when it loads the page
+    - `map_data`: Contains files with information about the outlines of US counties and census tracts.
+Used to contruct maps
+    - `headers`: Contains CSV sheets, each with only one row.
+This row contains the header names for all the columns in that sheet
+    - `data_columns`: Contains the data itself.
+Each column from the original data was turned into its own sheet named with the number of the sheet the data came from and then the variable name
+    - `header_description`: Contains files with descriptions for each variable.
+There are only four files (fewer files than there are sheets) since many of the sheets have the same variables, just for different geographical levels
+    - `label_col_names`: Holds the names of the label columns for each sheet.
+Examples of label columns are state ID, state name, county name, and county ID
+    - `descriptions_units`: Contains each variable name and its description.
 Importantly these variables do not specify race, gender, or percentile.
-For example, `descriptions_units` may contain a variable called kfr_\[race\]_\[gender\]_mean. `descriptions_units` also contains information on the sheets' units and the different outcomes in each sheet.
-Think of `descriptions_units` as the information from the README on Opportunity Insights' data page.
-The `embeddings` folder contains the embeddings themselves.
+For example, `descriptions_units` may contain a variable called kfr_\[race]_\[gender]_mean. `descriptions_units` also contains information on the sheets' units and the different outcomes in each sheet.
+Think of `descriptions_units` as the information from the README on Opportunity Insights' data page
+    - `embeddings`: Contains the embeddings themselves.
 All columns in the sheets have a corresponding embedding, but each embedding normally corresponds to multiple columns.
 For example, kfr_pooled_pooled_mean and kfr_black_pooled_mean both have the same embedding.
-The embeddings for all label columns are set to zero.
+The embeddings for all label columns are set to zero

 ## Inner Workings